shivannis/xandr-docs-public/xandr-docs/curate/traffic-quality.md

 This should include the following:

 - Demand-side object data from your line items and campaigns, grouped by day over the affected time range.
-- Remember to include relevant performance metrics (clicks & CTR, conv rate & total conversions).
+- Remember to include relevant performance metrics (clicks & CTR, convertion rate & total conversions).

 ## Frequently asked questions